pari138901/bot_ai_hackathon/README.md

 ![alt text](/diagrams/PGJR%20-%20Architecture%20-%20Data%20Processing.png)

 From Azure blob storage, historical data was loaded to Azure Data Explorer for discovery, analysis and processing.
 Using Data Factory, data was exported to Azure SQL and Azure ML Studio to support the LLM model provided to the user.
 The AutoML feature in Azure ML Studio to streamline the process of building and deploying a ML model for real-time use.
-This project presents an innovative chatbot that intelligently routes user queries to either a SQL database or a machine learning (ML) model based on the nature of the inquiry.
-Utilizing OpenAI's GPT for natural language understanding, it discerns whether a query pertains to retrieving general data or requires insights on travel times between places in NYC, directing queries to the appropriate processing engine.

 ## Core Functionality